moddyz/RayTracingTheNextWeek/README.md

 ![Image](./src/5_rectanglesAndLights/output.png)

-Introducing emissive materials to provide local lighting to the scene, and a new Rectangle scene object class.
+Introducing emissive materials to provide local lighting to the scene, and a new Box scene object class.

 [Source code](./src/5_rectanglesAndLights/main.cpp)